 Current Bands & Projects

-- Derrick “Suede” Stout (also The Turnstyles, DSO Orchestra)—A pop-rock enterprise that ranges from backroom duo to 15-piece orchestra.
+- Derrick “Suede” Stout (a.k.a.
+The Turnstyles, DSO Orchestra)—A pop-rock enterprise of originals and covers, led by charismatic Suede, ranging from an intimate duo to 15-piece orchestra.

 - The Hybrids—A gritty blues/funk/rock power trio.

 - The Red Apples—Acoustic ensemble with originals and covers in a fusion of Texas Cowboy and Eastern European genres (honest).

 - Juggular—All-original instrumental fusion-rock band that toured the midwest in the 1980s.

 - TVK Orchestra—Weddings and corporate events in the 1990s.